0xhebi/BND-Recruitment-2021-CTF-Web-Security/Secret Vexillology Society/Writeup.md

   print("values",v)
 ```

-In hope there are no duplicate id containing values this will give me unique count of values for ids that are not: 1,2,3,4,5 and max id number.
+If there are no duplicate ids containing values, this will give me a unique count of values for ids that are not: 1,2,3,4,5 and max id number.

 It resulted into: [18, 67]